PLACES TO GO

-The city of Nottingham (or Snotingham as it was known in the 11th Century!) is rich with culture, myths and lots & lots of bars…
+The city of Nottingham (or Snotingaham as it was known in the 11th century!) is rich with culture, myths and lots & lots of bars…

 Nottingham’s most famous resident was, of course, Robin Hood.
 Legend has it he was a heroic outlaw stealing from the rich to give to the poor, hiding out in The Major Oak in Sherwood Forest with his band of Merry Men.
 You can still visit their hide out today as well as locations linked to him around the City – Nottingham Castle, the Robin Hood statue and Edwinstowe church, where he married his beloved Maid Marion.